DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

       timeout: 10s
       retries: 3

-In this example, we have a service named my-service that is based on the my-image:latest Docker image.
+In this example, we have a service named backend-flask that is based on the /backend-flask:latest Docker image.
 The healthcheck parameter is defined with several options:

 test: This specifies the command to run to check the health of the service.
 In this case, we're using curl to make an HTTP request to the /healthcheck endpoint of our service.